Robotic Servicing of Geosynchronous Satellites program: RSGS program execution

-According to DARPA, no options exist for visual diagnosis, upgrades, or repairs of a malfunctioning satellite's components, thus rendering these satellites space junk.
-In 2020, DARPA selected Northrop Grumman's subsidiary SpaceLogistics as its RSGS partner.
-The U.S. Naval Research Laboratory designed and developed the RSGS robotic arm with DARPA funding.
-The robotic arm has completed key tests and is on track to be launched to GEO in 2024 by Northrop Grumman's 3000-kilogram spacecraft.
-After launch in 2024, there will be a period for checkout and calibration activities.
-The DARPA robotic mechanic is anticipated to start making on-orbit service calls in space in 2025.
+In 2020, DARPA selected Northrop Grumman's subsidiary SpaceLogistics as its new RSGS partner.
+Meanwhile, the U.S. Naval Research Laboratory continued work on the RSGS payload with DARPA funding.
+The robotic arm has completed key tests in 2021.
+The complete RSGS payload was assembled and subjected to rigorous environmental testing in 2024.
+It was then provided to Northrop Grumman for integration onto its 3000-kilogram spacecraft named Mission Robotic Vehicle.
+After launch in 2026, there will be a period for checkout, orbit raising to GEO, and calibration activities.
+The DARPA-Northrop Grumman robotic spacecraft is anticipated to start making on-orbit service calls in space in 2027.